 - Your bank will charge a transaction fee and a foreign exchange conversion fee before completing the SGD-IDR transaction.

 - If any other banks are involved in the transaction, they will also deduct their own fees.
 Ultimately, the difference between the SGD sent and the IDR received can be fairly significant.

 Due to these fees and charges, the more transactions you initiate with your SGD, the more money you – and your recipient – stand to lose.

-Here’s where a multi-currency wallet from Wallex can make a big difference.
+Here’s where a global business account from Wallex can make a big difference.
 This account ensures that exchange rates work for you, not against you.
 Say you received some money from a client in the USA.
 If the SGD/USD exchange rate on a particular day is not in your favour, leave your USD in the account and wait for a more advantageous time.
 The reverse is also true.
 This way, you won’t need to worry about short-term currency fluctuations affecting your bottomline.
 These savings can really add up if you conduct frequent or large business transactions in foreign currencies.

-Wallex Multi-currency Account: Created for Global Business
+Wallex Global Business Account: Created for Growing Business

 Designed to simplify FX based accounts receivables , the multi-currency wallet from Wallex enables you to easily hold, convert and pay using multiple currencies while managing your FX risk.
 The wallet also connects your balances directly to our other cross-border tools for international payments, FX conversions and global collections so you can handle your funds easily, efficiently and safely.
 Moreover, the solution also helps you optimise your finance operations, manage liquidity and trade internationally much more effectively than before.For SMEs involved in international trade, importers/exporters and eCommerce sellers, opening this account requires no minimum balance or hefty monthly fees.
 Sign up for free with a multi-currency account from Wallex.
 To get started, click here.